 Live Tracking

-You will get a new message every approximately 800 deliveries.
-This way you know in real time exactly which parts of your distribution campaign we’ve finished and where the distributors are currently delivering your leaflets.
+You will get a new message approximately every 800 deliveries.
+This way you know in real time exactly which parts of your distribution campaign have been finished and where the distributors are delivering your leaflets currently.

-As this is all done automatically and in real time you can come see your leaflets being delivered at any time anywhere in London.
+This also means that you can come see your leaflets being delivered at any point anywhere in London.
 And most importantly you can do so unannounced.

 This brings a high level of transparency and forces us to perform at a high level at all times.
 Any of our many dozens of clients can show up at any time to see their flyers being delivered by us anywhere in London.